wp-plugins/all-in-one-event-calendar/readme.txt

-=== All-in-One Event Calendar ===
+=== All-in-One Calendar ===
 Contributors: theseed, hubrik, vtowel, yani.iliev Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9JJMUW48W2ED8
 Tags: calendar, event, events, ics, ics calendar, ical-feed, ics feed, wordpress ics importer, wordpress ical importer, upcoming events, todo, notes, journal, freebusy, availability, web calendar, web events, webcal, google calendar, ical, iCalendar, all-in-one, ai1ec, google calendar sync, ical sync, events sync, holiday calendar, calendar 2011, events 2011, widget, events widget, upcoming events widget, calendar widget, agenda widget
 Requires at least: 3.1.3
-Tested up to: 3.3
+Tested up to: 3.3.2
 Stable tag: 1.5

 An event calendar system with month, week, agenda views, upcoming events widget, color-coded categories, recurrence, and import/export of .ics feeds.

 == Description ==

-Welcome to the [All-in-One Event Calendar Plugin](http://theseednetwork.com/software/all-in-one-event-calendar-wordpress/), from [The Seed Network](http://theseednetwork.com/), a web development company.
-The All-in-One Event Calendar is a new way to list your events in WordPress and easily share them with the rest of the world.
+Welcome to the [All-in-One Calendar Plugin](http://then.ly/), from [Then.ly](http://then.ly/).
+The All-in-One Calendar is a new way to list your events in WordPress and easily share them with the rest of the world.

 Our new calendar system combines a clean visual design, solid architectural patterns and a powerful set of features to create the most advanced calendar system available for WordPress.
 Best of all: it’s completely free.

-**New in version 1.2:** A beautifully rendered, scrolling **Week view**!
+**New in version 1.6:** Download the free Premium version at [then.ly](http://then./y) and choose from 3 custom designed themes for your Calendar, or develop your own!

 = Calendar Features For Users =